 It started with a penalty missed by Diana Ross and ended with one missed by Roberto Baggio.
-It has been almost 22 years since the 1994 World Cup in the USA – more than two decades in which the global game has expanded beyond recognition, club ownerships have shifted from car dealers to carbon billionaires, and digital technology has transformed how football is broadcast and consumed.
+It has been 25 years since the 1994 World Cup in the USA – more than two decades in which the global game has expanded beyond recognition, club ownerships have shifted from car dealers to carbon billionaires, and digital technology has transformed how football is broadcast and consumed.

 But when Diana Ross ran the length of Chicago’s Soldier Field on June 17, 1994, all that was in the future.
 As her hit I’m Coming Out rang out, the Motown legend enacted an elaborate stutter step in front of a pre-rigged goal (and, indeed, pre-rigged goalkeeper), firing a ‘penalty’ from all of six yards.
 And firing it wide.

 ‘Miss Ross’ didn’t miss a beat – the goal burst open as if she’d scored and the pageant continued.
 Yet right there, in the opening moments of the opening ceremony, was the image critics needed to damn USA 94 before it had even begun.

 Detractors of the decision to host the World Cup in the US over competition from football-loving nations Morocco, Chile and sentimental favourite Brazil saw a moment that typified every cliché about Americans and football.
 Americans, they said, were more about showbiz than sport, and had no right to be hosting the pre-eminent tournament of the world game.
 For those critics, it wasn’t just Ross who had missed the target.

 It’s perhaps hard to remember now just how broad and patronising the pre-tournament negativity had been.
 In the UK in particular, mocking the perceived gaucheness of the Americans was a welcome distraction from the national team’s own self-inflicted absence from the tournament.
 Not that the English were strangers to the idea of football as narrative entertainment.